Student Campus Related Crimes

 A designated driver or cab can save students a lot of trouble; but if you don’t take this advice and find yourself in trouble, give Hills Law Office a call.
 The initial consultation is free, and your consultation and any disclosures to our attorneys are completely confidential.

-Campus Crimes can be Common
+Campus Crimes are Common

-Western Michigan University and Kalamazoo College are world class institutions that afford students many opportunities.
+Western Michigan University and Kalamazoo College are world-class institutions that afford students many opportunities.
 Unfortunately, many students find themselves entangled with the local police.
 The most common issues students face are underage drinking (minor in possession of alcohol), drunk driving (operating while intoxicated), and possession of marijuana.
 In these events, college students may need the help of drunk driving defense lawyers or minor in possession defense lawyers.

 Some students find themselves in even more serious trouble, involving date rape, criminal sexual misconduct, or other charges.
 No matter what sort of crimes you’re accused of, you need a dependable and experienced criminal attorney on your side.

 The attorneys at Hills at Law, P.C. handle only criminal cases.
 We handle cases at every stage, before you have been charged (the case is pending warrant or still being investigated), through the trial process and into the Court of Appeals if necessary.
 We can help guide you.
 Contact us today.

 Underage Drinking: Minor In Possession of Alcohol (M.I.P.)